cakephp/docs/en/migrations.rst

 Overview
 ========

-A migrations is basically a single PHP file that describes a new 'version' of the database.
+A migration is basically a single PHP file that describes a new 'version' of the database.
 A migration file can create tables, add or remove columns, create indexes and even insert data into the database.